 That said, I do not personally advocate eyelid surgery.
-As a double-eyelid Chinese, I haven’t felt the same social and familial pressures to undertake the surgery, but nor would I ever consider other cosmetic surgeries unless for reconstructive purposes after major accidental damage.posted over 3 years ago
+As a double-eyelid Chinese, I haven’t felt the same social and familial pressures to undertake the surgery, but nor would I ever consider other cosmetic surgeries unless for reconstructive purposes after major accidental damage.posted almost 4 years ago

 When I talk to my Japanese friends, the reasons for eyelid surgery are usually about aesthetic improvement (bigger eyes, etc) and celebrities— and they are more sympathetic to the idea of getting it.
 But my Asian-American friends usually consider it an issue of being in denial of one’s Asian identity and wanting to look Caucasian, which makes them extremely against it on an almost political level.
 (I imagine the surgery is less common amongst Asian-American women— does anyone know any statistics on that?).
 So I’ve been hearing a couple different interpretations of the same story.
 I think a lot of it depends on your background, as well as how you personally perceive the issue.